sylikc/jpegview/readme.txt

 Bugs fixed:
 - Fixed font handle leak, preventing display of movies with more than 5000 frames when EXIF display was enabled during movie playing
 - Reading/saving auto zoom mode correctly from/to INI file
-- Showing zoom factor correctly when added to Ctrl-F2 display during slide shows New features:
+- Showing zoom factor correctly during slide shows (when shown in Ctrl-F2 display) New features:
 - Support for AVX2 (256 bit SIMD) on processors providing this instruction set (Haswell and later).
 64 bit version only!
 - New admin menu item: Update user setting